Mikrotik: Hotstpot, Radius

 Hostpot configuration on Mikrotik router

-First configuration steps for Hotspot Radius authentication are the same as for other types of Radius authentication.
+The first steps in the configuration for Hotspot Radius authentication are the same as for other types of Radius authentication.

-Router should be added to Splynx and Radius Hotspot authentication enabled.
-Even, if other Radius authentication method will be chosen in Splynx router settings, it will still allow Radius hotspot authentication.
+The router should be added to Splynx and the Radius Hotspot authentication needs to be enabled.
+Even if other Radius authentication methods will be chosen in Splynx router settings, it will still allow Radius hotspot authentication.

-- Radius secret - the password for communication between Radius server and router.
+- Radius secret - the password for authentication/communication between the Radius server and router.

-- IP/HOST - this is the physical IP address from where packets are sent to Radius server.
-In case when router is behind NAT, this is the public IP address of NAT device.
-Can be set as a domain name or dynamic DNS entry.
+- IP/HOST - this is the physical IP address from which packets are sent to the Radius server.
+In a case where the router is behind a NAT, this is the public IP address of NAT device.
+This field can be set as a domain name or a dynamic DNS entry.

 - NAS IP - the real IP source address for radius packets.
-It's recommended than in Radius settings in Mikrotik router Src. address = NAS IP in Splynx.
+It is recommended that in the Radius settings of the Mikrotik router, the source address should be the NAS IP in Splynx.

-Next step is to configure Radius settings inside the router:
+The next step is to configure Radius settings within the router:

-In configuration of Hotspot we have added IP local pool 10.200.255.0/24, this pool will be used to provide IP to the client connected for the first time.
-As soon as he will become authenticated, he will get IP address from the IP range defined in Splynx - 192.168.102.0/24
+In the configuration of the Hotspot we have added the local IP pool 10.200.255.0/24, this pool will be used to provide IP's to the customers connecting for the first time.
+As soon as customers are authenticated, they will receive an IP address from the IP range defined in Splynx - 192.168.102.0/24

-The last step is to enable hotspot Radius authentication in HS Profile, arrow shows type of connection, in case of Wireless choose 19/wireless in case of ethernet please select ethernet:
+The last step is to enable hotspot Radius authentication in the Hotspot Profile, the arrow in the image below indicates the type of connection, when using a Wireless setup, choose 19/wireless and for ethernet, please select ethernet:

 Hotspot authentication login and password

-Now when customer connects to the router, he receives the login screen where he should enter the username and password specified in Splynx internet service.
+Now when customer's connects to the router, they will be presented with the login screen where they should enter the username and password specified in the Splynx internet service.

-In this case it's alex-pppoe name and 12345 password, client will get permanent IP address after successful authentication:
+In this example the username is alex-pppoe and 12345 is the password, the customer will receive a permanent IP address after successful authentication:

 Authentication Mikrotik screen:

-After setting the right password and username, customer get access and his DHCP address 10.200.255.x is mapped to the real routable IP address 192.168.102.x in Hosts list.
-Also we can see that client is active, and "R" means that he was authenticated via Radius server:
+After entering the correct username and password, the customer will be granted access and their DHCP address: 10.200.255.x will be mapped to the real routable IP address: 192.168.102.x in the Hosts list.
+We will be able to see that the customer is active, and the "R" means that the customer was authenticated via the Radius server:

-And client is online in Splynx, where we can see his session and current usage:
+We can also see that the customer is online in Splynx, where we can check his session and current usage statistics:

-If we would like to close the session of the customer, there is an option in Splynx how to close the session and enforce customer to reconnect.
+If you would like to close/end the session of the customer, there is an option available in Splynx to do so, forcing the customer to reconnect.

-It's available through "X" button in service of the client or in Online view if the "X" option is added to the list of table.
+The option to close/end sessions is can be used by clicking the "X" button in the service of the customer or in the Online view if the "X" option is added to the list of column in the table.